Thenemex/Thaumic-Industries-2-Core/README.md

   - Added a new expert infusion recipe for Golem Core : Fishing
   - Added a new expert infusion recipe for Seraph's Shoulders
   - Added an alternative arcane recipe for Vis Filter
+  - Added an alternative mystical construct recipe for turning Rotten Flesh into Leather once
   - Removed the research & recipe for Wand Focus : Dislocation

   - Unified Crucible recipes under Alchemy tab for :